Remi-Coulom/joedb/README.md

 and can operate a bit like [git for structured data](https://www.remi-coulom.fr/joedb/concurrency.html).

-To give an order of magnitude of joedb's complexity, the table below shows the the size of joedb's source code compared to some other libraries.
-Lines of code is measured with ``wc -l``.
+To give an indication of joedb's simplicity, the table below shows the size of joedb's source code compared to some other libraries.
+Lines of code are counted with ``wc -l``.
 Compressed size is the size in bytes after removing comments and compressing with gzip.
 These numbers were measured on 2024-07-28 on the main branch.